SteelSeries/cookiecutter-steelseries-django/README.md

 **6. Bonus!**

-For super fast installs of python dependencies, add the following environment variables to your startup files (.profile or .bash_profile or whatever you're using):
+For fast installs of python dependencies, add the following environment variables to your startup files (.profile or .bash_profile or whatever you're using):
 ```bash
 export PIP_DOWNLOAD_CACHE="$HOME/.pip/cache"
 export PIP_FIND_LINKS="$HOME/.pip/wheels"